 There are so many colors here that some colors look very close to the same.
 Plenty of customer feedback shows that this set contains new colors that may not be available with other sets.
 Some kind of labeling may need to be done unless you keep the pens in the corresponding tray to match the refills along with color charts since the cap colors may be slightly different from the actual ink itself.

 A pack of 100 gel pens with 100 refill tubes that have glitter in the ink.
 62 glitter and 38 neon glitter.
-Being non toxic, acid free and lead free makes this my top choice for kids even though they would satisfy anyone who likes adult coloring.
+Being non-toxic, acid-free, and lead-free makes this my top choice for kids even though they would satisfy anyone who likes adult coloring.

-I have always liked the idea of glitter in gel pen as this adds a nice pop to any piece of artwork.
+I have always liked the idea of glitter in gel pens as this adds a nice pop to any piece of artwork.
 Expect extra glitter to be in these gel pens as one customer review did not approve of the amount of glitter indicating it was too much.
 Overall the positive feedback far outweighed the negative and this leads me to believe these would be a nice choice for someone looking to add a little sparkle to their life.

 I was somewhat impressed with the customer reviews on these gel pens as they all really love the product.
 The new and improved leather carrying case helps with organization and portability.
 This brand claims to be a gelly roll ink which is some of the best inks that many artists love.